 “I told him that all great fighters have that one night when they fail,” recalls Snowell.
 “It was important to me that we moved on and that Mike goes and shows the world that he’s a big man and he can accept his defeat and learn from it.
 I told him to go and congratulate Douglas in front of the media and then just get back to America and try to get a rematch.
 If that rematch would’ve happened a few months later then I’m convinced we get a different result and the size of the upset in the first meeting isn’t quite as big.
 [But] Douglas took the Holyfield fight while Mike just had to watch on.”

 Snowell and Tyson continued to work together before the fighter’s incarceration led to him emerging from prison with a new team that had no position for a man who had guided him to wins over the likes of Frank Bruno, Carl Williams and Donovan “Razor” Ruddock (twice).
-Snowell, now 56 and enjoying some consultancy work within the sport, would go on to have successes with Tim Austin, Michael Nunn and Frankie Randall.
+Snowell, now enjoying some consultancy work within the sport, would go on to have successes with Tim Austin, Michael Nunn and Frankie Randall.
 He worked the stool for the latter when he was a 35-1 underdog against the unbeaten Julio Cesar Chavez in 1994.
 Randall collected a deserved split decision against the Mexican legend who endured his first loss in an astonishing 91 fights.
 But Snowell is rarely asked about that upset.